ismarvelous/Muffin/README.md

 ##Installation
 - Umbraco is installed and updated via Nuget.
 - The models generator currently relies on uSync which is also installed and updated via Nuget.
+- Our latest build is always available on nuget at: https://ci.appveyor.com/nuget/muffin-xmcwl6r6371j

 ##Examples and documentation